rishabhh-codes/shopping-page/README.md

-# Amazon-clone
+# Shopping Homepage Clone
-A simple Amazon homepage front-end clone built using HTML and CSS.
-Fully responsive layout with custom design elements, mimicking Amazon’s UI.
+This is a front-end clone of a shopping website homepage using HTML and CSS.
+Fully responsive and mobile-friendly layout.